-I am currently a lecturer in the Language and Linguistics Program at Brandeis University.
+I am currently a lecturer in the Language and Linguistics Program at Brandeis University and the Linguistics program at Boston University ;.

 I am interested in examining how language change informs our understanding of phonology and morphology.
 My research interests include: